hiqsociety/codis/README.md

 ## CODIS X

-Codis X, derived from Codis, is a proxy based high performance Redis cluster solution written in Go.
+Codis X, derived from Codis, is a proxy based high performance Redis cluster solution written in Go. instead of the original 1024 maximum nodes, this one will enable up to 65280

 ## Donation
 Donate if you want to help us maintaining this project.
 Thank you!